thepatman/arduino-api/streaming/README.md

   wifi_connect();

   // initialize stream!
-  logger.begin(50); // 50: max number of points in plot
+  logger.begin(50); // 50: number of points to show in plot }
-}

 void loop() {